jamf/jamfprotect/helper_tools/jamf_protect_event_analysis/README.md

 ## Self Service

-Included is a [shell script](./jp_event_analysis_self_service.sh) which can be uploaded to Jamf Pro.
+Included is a [shell script](./jp_event_analysis_self_service.sh) which can be uploaded to Jamf Pro and run from Self Service.
 This script does the following in a temporary folder:

 - Creates jp_event_analysis.py
 - Configures python virtual environment